imclerran/roc-isodate/README.md

 # Roc IsoDate
 Roc-IsoDate is a universal date and time package for Roc.
 It Features several useful types for working with dates and times.
-Its primary types (`Date`/`Time`/`DateTime`) store date and in a human friendly manner, but allow easy conversion to and from computer friendly types like (`Utc`/`UtcTime`) as well as web web friendly ISO 8601 strings.
+Its primary types (`Date`/`Time`/`DateTime`) store dates and times in a human friendly manner, but allow easy conversion to and from computer friendly types like (`Utc`/`UtcTime`) as well as web web friendly ISO 8601 strings.
 Roc IsoDate is intended to be a one-stop-shop for all things date and time. 📆 ⏰ 📦

 [![Roc-Lang][roc_badge]][roc_link]
 [![GitHub last commit][last_commit_badge]][last_commit_link]